John Hubley: Working at Disney and the 1941 Animator's Strike: 1936–1941

 Hubley was chosen as one of three directors (alongside Dick Kelsey and McLaren Stewart) to handle the "Rite of Spring" passage of Fantasia (1940).
 Specifically, Hubley directed the section covering the molten stage of Earth's creation to the cooling off into greenery.
 Hubley was upset by the film's inaccuracy, stating that "it was not scientifically accurate in terms of the demise of the reptiles.
 It was more likely they were frozen by the ice age.
 But Disney didn't want an ice age; he wanted a desert sequence".
 Hubley also painted several backgrounds for the "Sorcerer's Apprentice" segment.
 This same year, Hubley moved out of the Woodruffs' house to his own house at 3827 Ronda Vista Place in Los Angeles.
 Hubley lived here with fellow Disney Studios artist and actor John McLeish.

 In the spring of 1941, employees at Disney Studios were unhappy with salary inequalities and the studio discouraging unionization.
-Hubley and his wife Claudia both participated in the 1941 Disney strike, with John taking dozens of photographs to document the event.
+Hubley and his wife Claudia both participated in the 1941 Disney animators' strike, with John taking dozens of photographs to document the event.
 Hubley was one of the better-paid employees of the studio, making $67.50 a week (equivalent to $1,367.04 in 2023), but decided to strike in support of unionization.
-The strike, organized by Hubley's friend Art Babbitt, strengthened Hubley's relationship with strikers like Bill Littlejohn, Herb Klynn, Stephen Bosustow, and Jules Engle, all of whom later worked with Hubley at UPA or Hubley Studios.
-On August 10, 1941, John and Claudia were two of the 256 employees fired by the studio to end the strike.
+The strike, organized by Hubley's friend Art Babbitt, strengthened Hubley's relationship with strikers like Bill Littlejohn, Herb Klynn, Stephen Bosustow, and Jules Engel, all of whom later worked with Hubley at UPA or Hubley Studios.
+On August 10, 1941, John and Claudia were two of the 256 employees fired by the studio when the strike ended.

-Enlistment and Beginning of UPA: 1942–1948
+Enlistment and beginning of UPA: 1942–1948

-After being fired from Disney Studios, Hubley briefly worked at Columbia's Screen Gems under Dave Fleischer.
-Hubley called Flesicher one of "one of the world's intellectual lightweights".
-Hubley disliked his work at Screen Gems, but Flesicher's detachment from the employees allowed Hubley a creative freedom he had not found at the Disney Studio.
+After being fired from Disney Studios, Hubley briefly worked at Columbia's Screen Gems under Frank Tashlin, and later Dave Fleischer.
+He initially worked as a writer and layout artist, but by the time Tashlin left the studio, Hubley was promoted to director alongside animator Paul Sommer, with the short Old Blackout Joe (1942) being his first time directing.
+Hubley disliked his work at Screen Gems and referred to Fleischer as "one of the world's intellectual lightweights," however, Fleischer's detachment from the employees allowed Hubley to gain creative freedom he had not found at the Disney Studio.
+Hubley co-directed seven cartoons for Screen Gems, with many noting how most of them relied much more on human characters and stylistic designs and backgrounds, elements that would remain relevant to Hubley's later work.
+Hubley and Sommer were also noted for directing The Rocky Road to Ruin (1943), a cartoon eerily similar to Chuck Jones' The Dover Boys (1942) which featured similar character designs and settings.